JKDos/SpamTheScam/README.md

 For reading easability,  it's been formated to look like this  \<username\>   @ \<domain\>    \> \<password\>

 # Other
-This Repo has been recreated as I had a mishap with Github Desktop and messed up my commit history.
+This Repo has been recreated as I has a mishap with Github Desktop and messed up my commit history.